 - (c) Flying a figure which does not conform to the drawing held by the judges for marking purposes (Form 'B' or 'C') including any deviation from the prescribed entry/exit direction of 90 degrees or more, or any other single deviation in geometry / flight path / attitude / rotation of 90 degrees or more.
 Note: When a figure is added to a sequence, Rule 7.3.1(b) applies. - (d) Flying a figure drawn with an X axis entry, or exit, or both, in the wrong direction on the X axis.
 This rule also applies to any figure with internal line segments, either straight or looping, depicted on the X axis.
 Except for figures from Families 2, 5, and 6, any internal X axis line segments of a figure must be flown in the direction depicted on the Form B/C held by the judges.
 (See 4.11.2 and Fig 6.13.2) - (e) Flying the exit line of a figure with both a Y axis entry and exit not in the direction, same or opposite, of the entry as depicted on the Form B/C held by the judges.
 (See 4.11.2 and Fig 6.13.1) - (f) The Judge perceives that the pilot has failed to meet a relevant criteria for a maneuver.
-Examples: "Did not spin (HZ)", "Did not snap (HZ)", Did not slide (HZ)", "Snap during rolling turn (HZ)" - (g) Any figure or figures started and flown completely outside the Aerobatic Box prior to the first figure within the sequence which is flown partially or entirely inside the box, as determined by the Boundary Judge.
-(See 7.3.5)

-- (h) Any figure started behind the Judges' line as determined by the Chief Judge. - (i) Any figure that is entirely or partially flown behind the deadline as determined by the Deadline Judge. - (j) Any Super Slow roll flown at a rotational rate less than 10 seconds per 360 degrees.
-Timing is done at the Chief Judge's station. - (k) Any figure interrupted for a technical fault ruled to be invalid by the Contest Jury.
-(See 4.18.3) - (I) Any figure flown as part of a Free Program which is found by the Contest Jury to be illegal.
+Examples: "Did not spin (HZ)", "Did not snap (HZ)", Did not slide (HZ)", "Snap during rolling turn (HZ)" - (g) Any figure started behind the Judges' line as determined by the Chief Judge. - (h) Any figure that is entirely or partially flown behind the deadline as determined by the Deadline Judge. - (i) Any Super-Slow roll flown at a rotational rate less than 10 seconds per 360 degrees.
+Timing is done at the Chief Judge's station. - (j) Any figure interrupted for a technical fault ruled to be invalid by the Contest Jury.
+(See 4.18.3) - (k) Any figure flown as part of a Free Program which is found by the Contest Jury to be illegal.
 (See 6.15)